-Tweaking and optimizing lowered the Energy Use Intensity by 24 per cent over 4 years
+Tweaking and optimizing lowered the Energy Use at LSC by 37% over 6 years!

-In 2013, the Energy Planning and Innovation group identified a number of controls- and commissioning-related issues which were leading to higher energy consumption.
+In 2013, the Energy Conservation and Innovation group identified a number of controls- and commissioning-related issues which were leading to higher energy consumption.
 To address these issues, we: